Manhwa Review | May Belongs to Me by eol

 Synopsis:

-When May wakes, he finds him naked, in bed, in an unfamiliar, stark white bedroom.
+When May wakes, he finds himself naked, in bed, in an unfamiliar, stark white bedroom.
 While that is strange enough on its own, he also finds a collar locked around his neck, connected to a chain.
 May has been in some shitty situations before, but this takes the cake.
 While trying to determine if this is an ex or just a psychopath, May meets his captor: Jooin.
 While Jooin doesn’t seem like some fanatical psychopath, he also doesn’t seem like one of May’s exes, but Jooin acts like they know each other.

 Jooin is kind and sweet (besides being a kidnapper, of course), but he has the odd inclination to treat May as if he were a cat.
 He feeds him cat treats, buys him cat toys… and he wants to neuter May?
 What is going on?
 Who is this guy?